rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 2.44.2 - Fixed (and tested) VersionBumpValidator on new plugin
 * 2.44.1 - Fixed VersionBumpValidator bug on new plugins
 * 2.44.0 - Update WorkflowTitleValidator to validate titles in `.icon` file
 * 2.43.2 - Fixed breaking change that caused VersionBumpValidator to not get remote changes, made code safer